How Can You Tell If You Have a Faulty Furnace Ignitor?

 Your furnace ignitor is a key component in the heating process.
-It provides the heat needed to combust the furnace’s natural gas supply.
+It provides the heat necessary to combust the furnace’s natural gas supply.
 This heat is sent into the HVAC system’s air handler before moving into your ductwork.
 Without the furnace ignitor, your heating might as well be an expensive fan.

 Older furnaces used to have a standing pilot light to keep the gas ignited.
-This tiny flame would remain lit even between heating cycles.
+This small flame would remain lit even between heating cycles.
 Modern furnaces have transitioned to an electronic ignition system, and these ignitors are safer and more energy efficient.
 The two most popular types of electronic furnace ignitor are:

 You Might First Notice Problems with How the Furnace Runs